SEIU/bitdrop/docs/API.md

         └── 1
 </pre>

-This indicates that two uploads of particular `fileID` values are "in flight".
+This indicates that two uploads of particular `fileId` values are "in flight".
 In the specific example shown, chunk 2 of 5 for 6972b2be-cf9b-uuid has not yet arrived, for whatever reason.